-Royal Roads Military College offers, in the third and fourth years, a Bachelor of Science degree in Physics and Oceanography, in either a "General" or "Combined Major" Program of Study.
+Royal Roads Military College offers, in the third and fourth years, a Bachelor of Science degree in Physics and Oceanography in either a "Combined Major" or "Honours" Program of Study; a Bachelor of Science degree in Physics and Computer Science in a "Combined Major" Program of Study as well as a Bachelor of Arts degree in Military and Strategic Studies.
+Science students may enter the "General Science" Program of Study at the end of any semester in third or fourth year with the permission of Faculty Council.